AndrejMazhenkovski/shopify-nextjs-non-embedded-app/README.md

-# 🚀Free Shopify x Next.js App Template for serverless non-embedded Apps
+# 🚀 Shopify x Next.js App Template for serverless non-embedded Apps

 Everything to build your next non-embedded Shopify App using NextJS.
 This Template utilizes Middleware and APIs for OAuth, so no custom server is needed.